vaibhav-kubal/Efficient-Booking-Buddy/README.md

 # Efficient Booking Buddy 🏨

-The Hotel Reservation System is a Java-based application designed to manage hotel reservations efficiently.
+The Efficient Booking Buddy is a Java-based application designed to manage hotel reservations efficiently.
 This system provides a set of features to handle reservations, view existing bookings, retrieve room numbers, update guest information, and delete reservations.

 ## Key Features 🌟